To ensure the marriage complies with both UK Civil and Church law, there are certain aspects of a church wedding that must be fulfilled.

 Guidelines for divorcees

 There are special guidelines on marriage in the church if you are divorced.
-There may well be a way forward, but you will need to talk to the Rector about your situation to explore the possibilities for you.
+There may well be a way forward, but you will need to talk to the Vicar about your situation to explore the possibilities for you.